NinoRisteski/HubermanAnswers/README.md

 ![Alt text](assets/ah-example-chat.png)

 ## Data
 This project utilizes `.vtt` transcripts from the Huberman Lab podcast, originally transcribed by Marko Simic.
-You can find his project [here](https://www.simicvm.com/hubcap/).
+(Find his project [here](https://www.simicm.com/hubcap/).)

 Transcripts are stored in the data directory `data/docs`: For files that should be processed in advance.
 Vector database `vectordb` is generated within the `data` folder for the project's functionality.